kahopkin/companycommunicatorwiki/Deployment-guide.md

     * **botId:** This is the Microsoft Application ID for the Company Communicator app.
 For the following steps, it will be referred to as `%botId%`.
     * **appDomain:** This is the base domain for the Company Communicator app.
 For the following steps, it will be referred to as `%appDomain%`.

+> **NOTE:** If you plan to use a custom domain name instead of relying on Azure Front Door, read the instructions [here](Custom-domain-option) before continuing any further.

 # Step 3: Set up authentication